 of charcoal and barium carbonate, coke and heavy oils, coke treated

-with alkaline carbonates, peat, charcoal mixed with common salt,
+s, peat, charcoal mixed with common salt,

 saltpeter, resin, flour, potassium bichromate, vegetable fibre,